 So, you want to attend a coding bootcamp?
 Now that you have committed to attending a coding bootcamp, one of the first questions you have in mind is probably, “How am I going to pay for this bootcamp?”
 Luckily, there are a few financial options you could choose from, including scholarships, loans, employee sponsorships, assistance from a family member, and crowdfunding.

 So, you decided to pursue a tech career or perhaps, you are just starting your research into a job in programming.
 You could also have just decided that you want to make a career change.
 Either way, a tech career can be an excellent decision.
 However, before choosing a career, it's important to know a lot of things, such as

 You’ve chosen a career path.
 You decided to become a developer.
 Great!
 So, what is the best path for you?
 In the past, a computer science degree would have been the immediate—and necessary—answer to enter the tech industry.
 However, as times change, that is no longer the case.
 Today, there are several different options that you can choose to have

 You’re a techie at heart.
 You’ve always had a knack for gadgets and technology in general, and now you’re ready to take the next step and start studying a programming language before taking on a coding bootcamp.
 That’s a smart thing to do and gives you a leg up in class, but what are the easiest programming languages to learn?

+Any aspiring programmer, at some point in their journey, will ask: is coding hard to learn?
 The truth is, coding can be easy to learn.
-This is not said to diminish the work of programmers and web designers, but any skill really can be somewhat easy to understand the basics of while being difficult to master.
-For example, nowadays most people learn to write, but few people master the ability to write well.
-However, if you
+This is not said to diminish the work of programmers and web designers.
+It can be easy to understand any skill while being difficult to master.
+For example, nowadays most people learn to write, but